urho3d/urho3d/Source/Extras/Readme.txt

 - Contributed by Carlo Carollo.
 Converts multiple Ogre .mesh.xml files (also from subdirectories) by invoking the OgreImporter tool.
-Use the CMake option ENABLE_EXTRAS to include in the build.
+Use the CMake option URHO3D_EXTRAS to include in the build.

 OgreMaxscriptExport